 -->Skip to main content

-This guide is for students taking Dr. Cook's "American Christianity" course (RLGN 1106).
+This guide, updated in February 2020, is for students taking Dr. Cook's "American Christianity" course (RLGN 1106).

 See also the main Religion library guide.
 Just click the "Home & Reference" tab at the top of this page.

 The reference collection is usually the best place to start researching a topic.
 Reference books will provide background information, bibliographies of further readings, and often ideas for search terms to use, or for directions in which to take your research.

 The 15-volume Encyclopedia of Religion (call number REF BL 31 .E466 2005) is often a good place to start.
 You can look up a denomination in the index, or read the entry on "Christianity in North America" (volume 3, pages 1708-1717).
 This book is also available in PDF in the Gale eBooks database.

 Religion books, both in reference and on the lower level, are in BL to BX range (BR for Christianity, BX for Christian Denominations, e.g. Mormonism in the BX 8601-8695 range).
 For a breakdown of call number ranges, see the Library of Congress breakdown of call numbers.

 Some other reference books that may be of interest:

 Encyclopedia of Christianity (REF BR 95 .E8913 1999; article on "United States of America" in vol. 5, pp. 625-632)

 Encyclopedia of American Religions (REF BL 2525 .M449 1999)